drakkan/sftpgo/docs/webdav.md

 # WebDAV

-The experimental `WebDAV` support can be enabled by setting a `bind_port` inside the `webdavd` configuration section.
+The experimental `WebDAV` support can be enabled by configuring one or more `bindings` inside the `webdavd` configuration section.

 Each user has his own path like `http/s://<SFTPGo ip>:<WevDAVPORT>/<username>` and it must authenticate using password credentials.